mrled/ldapenforcer/site/content/_index.md

 title = "LDAPEnforcer"
 +++

+`ldapenforcer` idempotently manages users and groups in an LDAP server.

-ldapenforcer keeps the definitions of users (people and service accounts), groups, and group membership in plain text files that can be committed to git.
+It keeps the definitions of users, groups, and group membership in plain text files that can be committed to git.
 The synchronization process can be run repeatedly to no ill effect --- unlike applying LDIFs, which will only work once for some operations like add or delete.